gearfactory/Octopus/README.md

 # Octopus
-🐙Octopus is a distributed web crawler
+🐙Octopus is a Graph DB